Embedded CSE (eCSE) support

 The eCSE programme provides tangible software enhancements to the communities exploiting software on ARCHER.
-This in turn has lead to significant scientific advancements and both economic and social benefits to society.
+This in turn has led to significant scientific advancements and both economic and social benefits to society.

 Reports from completed eCSE projects

 The dolfin-adjoint package enables the automated optimisation of problems constrained by partial differential equations (PDEs).
-These problems are ubiquitous in engineering.
+These problems are ubiquitous in engineering, eg the design of wings to maximise lift, or the cheapest bridge that will support the required load.
 Prior to this project, dolfin-adjoint was limited to serial optimisation libraries with no concept of parallel linear algebra.
-Now, the software is equipped with a Python-based interface to the parallel algorithms included in PETSc, thereby eliminating the performance penalty associated with gathering the data and lifting the upper bound on the size of problems able to be considered.
+The work done in this project has eliminated the performance penalty associated with gathering the data and lifted the upper bound on the size of problems which can be considered.

-The main objective of this project was to tune the electronic structure code FHI-aims for optimal efficiency on ARCHER's hardware, both as a standalone code and as a key component within two software packages - KLMC and ChemShell - for the benefit of members of the Materials Chemistry Consortium (MCC) and other new or current users.
-Improving the scalability for a wide range of applications to enable new science was the overarching target.
-Our work enables and encourages the undertaking of new research using current and emerging UK computer facilities in a wide range of fields including materials and life sciences, chemistry, physics, and engineering.
+The main objective of this project was to tune FHI-aims, a quantum mechanical electronic structure code, for optimal efficiency on ARCHER's hardware, for the benefit of members of the Materials Chemistry Consortium (MCC) and other users.
+The overarching target of this work by scientists at University College London was to improve scalability for a wide range of applications to enable new science, using current and emerging UK computer facilities, in a wide range of fields including materials and life sciences, chemistry, physics, and engineering.

-Large-scale DFT codes such as ONETEP allow us to predict ground-state properties for large systems such as complex biomolecules.
-This project aimed to enhance, extend and improve the implementation in ONETEP of Linear Response Time-Dependent Density-Functional Theory (LR-TDDFT), the method of choice for computing optical properties of large systems.
-Previous work by the investigators had proven that the method scaled linearly with system size, enabling simulations to reach the kind of system sizes that can be probed experimentally.
-However, the method had not yet been widely applied, optimised, or its accuracy extensively tested.
-This project provided an opportunity to test this functionality and build upon it significantly.
+Electronic structure theory is a hugely important contributor to understanding properties of materials.
+Large-scale Density Functional Theory (DFT) codes such as ONETEP allow us to predict ground-state properties for large systems such as complex biomolecules.
+In this project, scientists at the University of Cambridge aimed to enhance, extend and improve the implementation in ONETEP of Linear Response Time-Dependent Density-Functional Theory (LR-TDDFT), the method of choice for computing optical properties of large systems.

 The Community Earth System Model (CESM) is a state-of-the-art coupled climate model for simulating the earth's climate system.
 Composed of four separate sub-models simultaneously simulating the earth's atmosphere, ocean, land surface and sea-ice, and one central coupler component, CESM allows researchers to conduct fundamental research into the earth's past, present and future climate states.
-This project has ported and optimised two versions of CESM to ARCHER, and these are now both readily usable by the UK climate research community on ARCHER.
+Scientists at the University of Edinburgh have ported to ARCHER and optimised two versions of CESM, and these are now both readily usable by the UK climate research community.
 This is expected to generate a further growth in interest in the model.